 Traditional Russian Ukrainian Christmas Family Meal

-The Orthodox Christmas isn’t until early January, but as a child growing up in Australia with Russian-Ukrainian grandparents, we were lucky to celebrate two Christmases, with two feasts of traditional food at the home of my Russian-Ukrainian grandparents.
-(My grandfather was Russian and it was only this year that I learnt my grandmother had identified as Ukrainian.)
+The Orthodox Christmas isn’t until early January, but as a child growing up in Australia with Russian-Ukrainian grandparents, we were lucky to celebrate two Christmases.
+There were two feasts of traditional Orthodox Christmas food at the home of my Russian-Ukrainian grandparents for the ‘Australian Christmas’ on December 25 or 26 then again in January.

 This hearty food is fantastic if you’re in the icy northern hemisphere right now as there are few things more warming than big bowls of borscht, casserole pots brimming with dumplings such as pelmeni and vareniki, and filling cabbage rolls just out of the oven.

-You’ll find lots of comforting Russian Ukrainian recipes for a traditional Christmas meal of the kind I enjoyed as a child, and my full collection of traditional Russian recipes and Ukrainian recipes here that includes everything from my beef Stroganoff recipe and Russian chicken noodle soup with chicken meatballs to chicken Kiev.
+You’ll find lots of comforting Russian Ukrainian recipes for a traditional Christmas meal of the kind I enjoyed as a child, and my full collection of traditional Russian recipes and Ukrainian recipes here that includes everything from my beef Stroganoff recipe and Russian chicken noodle soup with chicken meatballs to chicken Kiev that oozes cheese.

 Of course these Christmas menu ideas for Russian-Ukrainian dishes are only non-traditional if you’re not Russian or Ukrainian :)

-Traditional Russian Ukrainian Recipes for Orthodox Easter from Borscht to Cabbage Rolls
+Russian Recipes for Russian Orthodox Easter from Borscht to Cabbage Rolls

 Please do let us know if you make any of our non-traditional Christmas menu ideas for casual gatherings as we’d love to know how they turn out for you.